advancedroboticsaws/angel/README.md

 		```
 		rostopic pub /camera_joint_position ... position: 0
 		```
-	7. If you have finished all the steps, type `ctrl + c` on all the termianl you opened to exit.
+	7. If you have finished all the steps, type `ctrl + c` on all the terminal you opened to exit.

 ### Security Sensing test